Publisher: Toby Fox

 There are a few towns you can visit to shop, but a funny tidbit is you can’t sell anything in the game and the shop owners comment they don’t want your junk.
 There is one town you can sell at, however, so make sure you save all your old items to score big towards the end of the game.
 There are also a few side quests you can complete, but these are cryptic and require holding on to certain items throughout the game.
 The tip here is to save everything in your box near the save points.
 Don’t drop anything.
 When you’re not fighting you can solve puzzles, as stated earlier, and these range from mini-games to various switch-based puzzles.
 Backtracking is thankfully minimal unless you want a certain item at a shop that you couldn’t afford previously.

 The sheer variety of the gameplay is astounding.
 Not a single battle is the same and not any boss battle plays out the same.
 Sometimes you have to fight, sometimes having a specific item makes the fight easier or ends it instantly.
 Levels aren’t labyrinthine and difficult to navigate and random battles are minimal as leveling up isn’t quite necessary.
 At the end of the game, I was level 12 and had the most powerful armor and weapon.
-Due to the variety and constant changing of the way the game is played it never gets dull or boring.
+Due to the variety and constant changing in the way the game is played it never gets dull or boring.
 I played through the entire game in one sitting because I wanted to see the ending and the game was just so fun and interesting.
 I can’t remember the last time I sat through an RPG like this and was this hooked.

 The visuals are incredibly charming.
 They are clearly inspired by Earthbound and each character has a whacky 90s 16-bit era style to them that I adore.
 The soundtrack is also amazing and I listen to it often outside of the game.
 Toby Fox did an amazing job with this game and it’s something you only get once in a lifetime.
-There hasn’t been this unique of a Western JRPG 16-bit clone that I can remember.
+There hasn’t been this unique Western JRPG 16-bit clone that I can remember.
 Undertale is the perfect RPG.
 No grinding, fun characters, great writing, charming visuals, fantastic music, and constantly changing gameplay with a unique battle system that has never been done before.
 If I were to pick something to gripe about it would be the cryptic nature of the items you need to find or hold on to as there are no hints as to needing said item at all.
 You just end up with a character asking for something or maybe accidentally using an item during a boss fight and having it do something.